 Article Translations: (Spanish)

 Ear, nose, and throat specialists (also called ENT doctors or otolaryngologists) do laryngoscopies.
-The three kinds of laryngoscopy are:
+They can do:

 - check for inflammation (swelling and irritation)

-- discover a possible narrowing or blockage of the throat
+- look for a possible narrowing or blockage of the throat

 - remove foreign objects, such as small toys swallowed by mistake